ABN Instructions - JF Part A

 OPTION 1.
 I want the (D) listed above.

-These edits are required because the provider cannot bill the dual eligible beneficiary when the ABN is furnished.
-Providers must refrain from billing the beneficiary pending adjudication by both Medicare and Medicaid in light of federal law affecting coverage and billing of dual eligible beneficiaries.
+This exact wording is required when an ABN is furnished to a dually eligible beneficiary.
+Providers must refrain from billing the beneficiary pending adjudication by both Medicare and Medicaid in light of federal law.
 If Medicare denies a claim where an ABN was needed in order to transfer financial liability to the beneficiary, the claim may be crossed over to Medicaid or submitted by the provider for adjudication based on State Medicaid coverage and payment policy.
 Medicaid will issue a Remittance Advice based on this determination.

 Once the claim is adjudicated by both Medicare and Medicaid, providers may only charge the patient in the following circumstances: